Employment and employee benefits in Switzerland: overview

 Entitlement to time off

-An employee is excused from working during illness.
+An employee is excused from working if unfit to work due to illness or injury.

-Employees who are ill also enjoy statutory protection from dismissal.
+Employees who are ill/injured also enjoy statutory protection from dismissal.
 The extent of this period of protected sick leave depends on the length of service:

 In the first year of employment: 30 days' statutory protection.